 New York Rangers: The Rangers are entering their comfort zone, which one assumes means "between sixth and ninth in the East."

-but are they getting better?
+Ottawa Senators: The Senators are getting younger, but are they getting better?
 No. Nope.

 Philadelphia Flyers: Jaromir Jagr will soon begin appearing on billboards for a Czech lottery and also bought a majority ownership in his hometown club.
 No wonder he turned down that Penguins offer for more money from the Flyers.
 Dude's obviously got some serious cash flow issues.